log2timeline/dftimewolf/docs/recipe-list.md

 ## `grr_timeline_ts`

-Runs a TimelineFlow on a set of GRR hosts, processes results with plaso, and sends the timeline to Timesketch
+Runs a TimelineFlow on a set of GRR hosts, generating a filesystem bodyfile for each host.
+These bodyfiles are processed results with Plaso, and the resulting plaso files are exported to Timesketch.

 **Details:**

-Runs a TimelineFlow on a set of GRR hosts, processes results with plaso, and sends the timeline to Timesketch
+Uses the GRR TimelineFlow to generate a filesystem timeline and exports it to Timesketch..

 Modules: `GRRTimelineCollector`, `LocalPlasoProcessor`, `TimesketchExporter`, `TimesketchEnhancer`